 Suspension of Medicare Sequester Through December 31, 2020 Section 3709 of the CARES Act temporarily lifts the Medicare sequester, which reduces payments to providers by 2 percent, from May 1 through December 31, 2020, boosting payments for hospital, physician, nursing home, home health, and other care.
 The Medicare sequester would be extended by one year beyond current law to provide immediate relief without worsening Medicare’s long-term financial outlook.
 Read APMA's full CARES Act summary.

 CMS announced on April 26 its decision to reevaluate the amounts that will be paid under the Accelerated Payment Program and to suspend its Advance Payment Program to Part B suppliers.
+Find information about repayment and recoupment timelines and terms here.

 Provider Relief Fund On April 10, 2020, the Department of Health and Human Services (HHS) began distributing the initial $30 billion in relief funding to Medicare fee-for-service (FFS) facilities and providers.
 These are grants, not loans, and do not have to be repaid.
 The funds you will receive from this fund will be in direct proportion to your practice’s share of Medicare fee-for-service spending.
 Hypothetically, if a Medicare provider with a Taxpayer ID Number (TIN) accounted for 1 percent of total Medicare FFS spending in 2019, the TIN would receive 1 percent of the $30 billion.
 All facilities and health professionals that billed Medicare FFS in 2019 are eligible for the funds.